Qalthos/blog/content/CIVX/almost-there.rst

 Today I worked my way through more of `Rebecca's`_ changes to the people dashboard.
 It was actually in better condition than I had thought last night.
-The first tab whas the only one with the majority of the changes, and most of the changes were easily applied once I understood them- which is what I spent hours yesterday trying to do.
+The first tab was the only one with the majority of the changes, and most of the changes were easily applied once I understood them- which is what I spent hours yesterday trying to do.